dasmedeiros/spotify-etl/README.md

 - Python 3.7 or higher installed on your system.
 - Access to a PostgreSQL database for storing Spotify data.
 You can use free instances available at [ElephantSQL](https://www.elephantsql.com/) for testing purposes.
 - Spotify API credentials (client ID, client secret, refresh token) obtained by creating a Spotify Developer application.
 You can refer to [my other project](https://github.com/dasmedeiros/spotify-auth) where the process of obtaining and saving credentials in a `.env` file is facilitated.
+- If you wish to automate the ETL using Apache Airflow, have it set up.

 ### Installation